dalcorso/thermo_pw/thermo_pw_help.md

 <code>qe/set_defaults_pw.f90</code> remove the <code>_tpw</code> from the
 call to <code>set_kplusq</code>.
 * Some compilers could have problems to compile the routine <code>thermo_pw/qe/set_kplusq.f90</code>.
 Use the following <a href="http://people.sissa.it/~dalcorso/thermo_pw/set_kplusq.f90">set_kplusq.f90</a>.
+* The plotted Gruneisen parameters have the wrong sign when lmurn=.TRUE..
+Apply the change described in <a href="https://github.com/dalcorso/thermo_pw/commit/d78859e8719894646ee4b416a401676c40ff8eff">commit d78859e</a>.
 <br>

 **Patches for thermo_pw.0.8.0**: